 The USI will stay with you for life and will be recorded with any nationally recognised vocational education and training (VET) course that is undertaken.
 The USI will allow you to have easier and more reliable online access to your record of training history.
 You will also be able to produce a comprehensive transcript of your training.
 This can be used when applying for a job, seeking a credit transfer, or demonstrating pre-requisites when undertaking further training.
 If you don’t already have a USI, access this website to set one up: http://www.usi.gov.au.

 You will be prompted to enter your USI when you log into My eCampus.
-You will be prompted every time until your USI is entered into the system.
+You will be prompted every time you log in until your USI is entered into the system.

-Please note that you are required to provide your USI before you can graduate from an accredited course with us.
+Please note that you are required to provide your USI before you can graduate from an accredited course.
 If you have any questions, please do not hesitate to contact us.